 This started years ago when Google purchased DeepMind for £400m in 2014, the artificial intelligence company that specialises in algorithms and machine learning for ‘positive impact’.

 The reality is that everybody is already talking about artificial intelligence in eCommerce – if you search for AI online, you will find millions of articles that predict a marketplace dominated by artificial intelligence.
-These articles and top-tips are often too ‘advanced’ and slightly far-fetched with suggestions like wearable technology.
+These articles and top tips are often too ‘advanced’ and slightly far-fetched with suggestions like wearable technology.
 Though it’s a world we are slowly getting to, we’re not quite there yet.

-What you may not realise is that there are actually many e-commerce businesses are already using forms of AI.
+What you may not realise is that there are actually many e-commerce businesses that are already using forms of AI.

-When Brightedge (an enterprise-level SEO platform) asked 500 marketers what their company uses AI for, 31% said they are using AI to better understand their customer – whether that be what their interests are, what/where they go each day and how they behave.
+When Brightedge (an enterprise-level SEO platform) asked 500 marketers what their company uses AI for, 31% said they are using AI to better understand their customers – whether that be what their interests are, what/where they go each day and how they behave.

 These 11 million articles are the broad topics being discussed where you can use AI in our world.
 I’m going to chat through a few of these but I’m going back to basics today and give you some real actions that you can take away and look at or do.
 But before we get into those I want to get a little technical super quick…

-There are different forms of AI… and in our eCommerce world the two most common are Machine Learning and Natural Language Processing.
-Machine-learning is basically where systems learn from patterns of huge data sets and become smarter and smarter over time.
+There are different forms of AI… and in our eCommerce world, the two most common are Machine Learning and Natural Language Processing.
+Machine learning is basically where systems learn from patterns of huge data sets and become smarter and smarter over time.
 Natural language processing is where the data being fed into the system is better understood and the meaning of questions or text becomes known.
 But that’s as technical as I’ll go today…

 So let’s get to it.
 Here are the 7 key areas to focus your initial AI efforts on…